Last Modified January 25, 2023

 Hackney carriages must have a taximeter fitted which is calibrated to the current tariff set by the Council.
 A calibration certificate should be provided on application and meters will be checked by the garage.
 The meter must be positioned so that passengers can clearly see the charge being made.
 A calibration certificate can be obtained by taking the vehicle to a specialist installer to confirm that the meter charges customers correctly.

 The vehicle must be fitted with n a roof sign that states ‘TAXI’ or ‘FOR HIRE’.
-The sign must be illuminated when the vehicle is available for hire and the the light extinguished when the meter is engaged.
+The sign must be illuminated when the vehicle is available for hire and the light extinguished when the meter is engaged.

 Hackney Carriage vehicles must be insured for PUBLIC HIRE and REWARD” or “Taxi”.

 The insurance certificate should only state the name of the driver (or any other person) who holds a private hire driver licence granted by Hertsmere.
-It is permissable for the insurance certificate to also include private hire.
+It is permissible for the insurance certificate to also include private hire.
 A spouse or other family member cannot be named on the insurance as once the vehicle is licensed, only a Hertsmere licensed driver can lawfully drive the vehicle.

 Your vehicle must be assessed by one of the Council’s two approved garages.
 The assessment requires that the vehicle must pass an MOT and an additional assessment of the vehicle’s compliance with the licensing requirements.
 A list of the approved garages and what is checked on the compliance test can be found in the document below: